Face of 'Dreamers' wins temporary protection from deportation

 Colotl was born in Mexico and was brought to the United States by her parents 17 years ago, when she was 11 years old.

-Her case first drew attention in 2010, when a traffic violation on her college campus landed her behind bars and sparked a national debate about how officials should approach the cases of so-called Dreamers, undocumented immigrants who were brought to the United States as children.
+Her case first drew attention in 2010, when a traffic violation on her college campus landed her behind bars and sparked a national debate about how officials should approach Dreamers' cases.

 "Jessica is very excited to see justice prevail in this case, and remains confident that USCIS, when it actually adjudicates the DACA renewal, will, this time, follow the correct procedures in making its decision," attorney Charles Kuck said in a written statement after the judge's ruling on Monday.